schischko-r/nn-spotify/Readme.md

 # Neural Network for predicting songs' popularity

-> Goal: Creating a neural network for predicting and evaluating songs' popularity on sevice in according to its' features.
+> Goal: Creating a neural network for predicting and evaluating songs' popularity on service in according to its' features.
 The features are being collected using requests to Spotify's API.

 ### Project description: